Employee wellbeing - Has your organisation undervalued its importance?

 Improving employee wellbeing reduces absence and its associated costs.

-Days off work due to illness cost UK employers a staggering £43 billion in 2021, and that’s before the cost of associated admin, overtime, or replacement worker fees.
+Days off work due to illness cost UK employers a staggering £43 billion in 2021 and new reports show this cost has risen to £51 billion a year in 202413, and that’s before the cost of associated admin, overtime, or replacement worker fees.

 When it comes to mental health problems in particular, all organisations have the opportunity to be proactive in minimising their impact.
 If you can bolster morale, and tackle causes of stress at the earliest opportunity, you have the best possible chance of avoiding escalating mental health issues.